FCC: Fully Connected Correlation for One-Shot Segmentation: Experiments

 \subsection{Results}

 \textbf{Qualitative Results:} Fig.~\ref{fig:visual_comparison} presents a qualitative comparison between the Baseline~\cite{dscm} and FCC.
 FCC demonstrates clear improvements, particularly in the areas where the baseline struggles to segment the target object.
 We observed that FCC can achieve accurate segment consistently even in the cases where the support mask size is significantly larger or smaller than the query mask.
+Additional qualitative results can be found in Supplementary Material Section 1.2.

+\textbf{PASCAL-$5^i$}~\cite{pascal}\textbf{:} Table~\ref{table:performance_pascal} presents the performance of FCC and SOTA on the PASCAL-5$^i$.
+FCC demonstrates a substantial improvement over all other models, both vision-only and vision-language models.
+We test various transformer backbones such as DeiT-B/16 and ViT-B/16.
+The results consistently demonstrate improvements in performance across all backbones.
+FCC outperforms other transformer-based models FPTrans~\cite{FPTrans}, MuHS~\cite{MuHS}, and DSCM~\cite{dscm} for DeiT-B/16~\cite{deit} and ViT-B/16~\cite{vit} backbones.